magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 > so returning `false` would be redundant.

-To make the above mechanics more clear, we also update the `init` function by wrapping the `validate-forma` listener inside an anonymous function taking the event `e` as argument.
+To make the above mechanics more clear, we also update the `init` function by wrapping the `validate-form` listener inside an anonymous function taking the event `e` as argument.
 If you want, you can can safely leave it as before.